Gorilla and chimpanzee trekking in Uganda

 Where to go chimpanzee trekking in Uganda

 Kibale Forest is Uganda's prime chimpanzee trekking location, with a 95% chance of spotting a chimp family.
 Trips start every morning and afternoon in Kibale Forest National Park.
-The costs for a chimp trekking permit are listed in the National Park section of our website here

-For those travelling on a budget, Budongo Forest, Kalinzu Forest or Kyambura Gorge are cheaper alternatives to spot chimpanzees.
+For those travelling on a budget, Budongo Forest, Kalinzu Forest, or Kyambura Gorge are cheaper alternatives to spot chimpanzees.

 • Kalinzu Forest is situated alongside the road from Mbarara town to Queen Elizabeth National Park.
 A hiking permit costs USD 40, and the chances of seeing chimps are estimated at 50%.
 Even if you miss out on the chimps, the hike itself is still a great experience.
 Permits can be arranged on-site or via your lodge.